Cultural sailing: Ancient Greek Theater

 The spoken word, Aristotle thought, was the most powerful way of communicating ideas and ancient Greeks with their playwrights were all about that!

-Tragedy, comedy and satyr, explored the human condition and what it meant to be human with the utter goal of giving the viewer catharsis - the relief of knowing that the human experience is common and that all their matters of concern like love, loss, guilt or anger were vicariously solved through the protagonist.
+The three genres of drama: Comedy, Satyr and the most important of all Tragedy, explored the human condition and what it meant to be human with the utter goal of giving the viewer catharsis - the relief of knowing that the human experience is common and that all their matters of concern like love, loss, guilt or anger were vicariously solved through the protagonist.

 What could be more fulfilling than combining your vacation time in Greece with a taste of ancient Greek drama?